ISCC DID Method#

 1.1 Preface#

-The ISCC DID method specification conforms to the requirements specified in the Decentralized Identifiers v1.0 Specification DID-CORE.
+The ISCC DID method specification conforms to the requirements specified in the Decentralized Identifiers (DIDs) v1.1 specification DID, which builds on the Controlled Identifiers v1.0 specification CID.

 1.2 Motivation#